Gerardo González Valencia: Relocation in Uruguay

 González Valencia and his family arrived to Uruguay in late 2011.
 They relocated because they wanted to live in a country where people would not recognize them.
 According to one of González Valencia's sons, his family left Mexico after they were threatened to death by a group of masked gunmen who entered their house to allegedly kill them.
 In Mexico, González Valencia reportedly owned a restaurant ran by Federico Tobares, an Argentinian chef who years later disappeared.
 Mexican investigators suspected that González Valencia was behind his disappearance.

 In Uruguay, the family bought a mansion known as "Quincho Grande" in an upscale neighborhood in the resort city Punta del Este, Maldonado.
-The house was 15052 m2 and was bought at US$2 million.
+The property was 15052 m2 and was bought at US$2 million.
 The mansion had two houses, a pool, garage, laundry room, and a tennis and football field.
 A few months later, he bought several expensive cars, including two Audis and a Land Rover, and land lots in Punta Ballena and in other parts of Uruguay.
 González Valencia told residents at Punta del Este that he was from Mexico and that hunting was his profession.
 He enrolled his students at a private school there and tried to live a seemingly ordinary lifestyle like other wealthy residents from the area.
 He did not hide his luxurious lifestyle and was seen by residents driving expensive vehicles.

 To launder his money, González Valencia worked through the Panamanian law firm Mossack Fonseca, which created two shell companies on his behalf: Montella Global S.A. and Deltodo Enterprises.
 These two companies purchased assets in Uruguay by working through Asesores y Consultores del Sur Ltda.
 (Asconsur), consulting company in Montevideo that worked as their intermediary.
 Their main point of contact in Asconsur was Gianella Guarino Anfossi.
 Montella Global S.A. bought several real estate properties and made investments in this sector.
 Deltodo Enterprises bought industrial properties in Russia and China.
 Deltodo also intended to sell craft tequila in Mexico, though this project failed.
 This information was released through the Panama Papers, a massive document leak that detailed information of offshore entities, on 15 April 2015.
 Both González Valencia and his wife Wendy Dalaithy Amaral Arévalo were mentioned in the Panama Papers as having ties to both entities.